TL;DR – Dragon Fruit Cactus from Seed

 For strong, compact growth your dragon fruit cactus needs 6–8 hours of bright light each day.
 Outdoors, full sun to light shade works well.
 Indoors, use the sunniest window you have or add a small grow light.

-From seed, it usually takes a few years (often 3–5) before the plant is big and mature enough to flower and fruit.
-This project is mainly for fun and learning – bonus points if you eventually get home-grown dragon fruit.
+From seed it usually takes a few years (often 3 to 5) before the plant is big and mature enough to flower and fruit.
+This project is mainly for fun and learning, with home-grown dragon fruit as a bonus.

 Yes, as long as it gets enough light and warmth.
 A bright south-facing window or a grow light works great.